janreges/siteone-crawler/README.md

   expect higher memory requirements.
 Default is `9000`.
 * `--max-visited-urls=<num>`       The maximum number of the visited URLs.
 Increase in case of large websites, but expect higher memory requirements.
 Default is `10000`.
+* `--max-skipped-urls=<num>`       The maximum number of the skipped URLs.
+Increase in case of large websites, but expect higher memory requirements.
+Default is `10000`.
 * `--max-url-length=<num>`         The maximum supported URL length in chars.
 Increase in case of very long URLs, but expect higher memory requirements.
 Default is `2083`.